 M.A. in Geography and B.A./B.S. in Environmental Studies/Science

 This is a partnership program offered by the Environment, Ecology and Energy Program and the Department of Geography and Environment.
 After completing the program, students earn a B.A./B.S. in Environmental Studies/Science and a M.A. in Geography.

 Through this program, students will gain knowledge of environmental science, topics and issues as well as geographic methods and theories.
 This program prepares students for careers at nonprofits, government agencies and environmentally-oriented businesses.

 For more information about the Environment, Ecology and Energy Program components of the program, please visit their webpage here.

 To be eligible for the program, applicants must be pursuing a degree in Environmental Studies (B.A.) or Environmental Science (B.S.).
-(The program is currently not open to students majoring solely in Geography, but this option will be added at a future date.)
-Students must also complete Geography prerequisites as part of their baccalaureate program as described below.
+(The program is currently not open to students majoring solely in Geography and Environment, but this option will be added at a future date.)
+Students must also complete Geography and Environment prerequisites as part of their baccalaureate program as described below.